-- builtin indicates that the IICE is connected to the JTAG Tap controller available on the target device. - soft indicates that the Synopsys Tap controller is to be used.
-The Synopsys FPGA Tap controller is more costly in terms of resources because it is implemented in user logic and requires four user I/O pins to connect to the communication cable. - umrbus indicates that the IICE is connected to the target device on a HAPS-60 or HAPS-70 series system through the UMRBus.
+• builtin - indicates that the IICE is connected to the JTAG Tap controller available on the target device.

+• soft - indicates that the Synopsys Tap controller is to be used.
+The Synopsys FPGA Tap controller is more costly in terms of resources because it is implemented in user logic and requires four user I/O pins to connect to the communication cable.

-See Chapter 11, Connecting to the Target System, for a description of the communication interface.
+See Chapter 9, Connecting to the Target System, for a description of the communication interface.